 Vaulted ceilings

 These are not “nice extras.”
-These are the product.
+They are the bones of the houses.

-Atlanta buyers pay for the full package, not just square footage.
+Atlanta buyers searching for a specific type of home pay for the full package, not just square footage.

 Condition and integrity